elmtree-askmo/cloudcannon-app/content/learn/computer-science/how-does-indirect-data-differ-from-direct-data-and-what-are-some-examples-of-its-uses.md

 url: /learn/computer-science/questions/how-does-indirect-data-differ-from-direct-data-and-what-are-some-examples-of-its-uses
 score: -1.0
 related_article1:
-    id: 161685
+    id: 161506
-    title: How does data transform into information, and why is context important in this process?
+    title: >-
+        What is a parity check and what are its limitations in error detection?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-does-data-transform-into-information-and-why-is-context-important-in-this-process
+    url: /learn/computer-science/questions/what-is-a-parity-check-and-what-are-its-limitations-in-error-detection
 related_article2:
-    id: 161491
+    id: 161668
-    title: What are the characteristics of direct data and what are its advantages and disadvantages?
+    title: >-
+        How does data verification ensure data accuracy and what are the methods used?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-characteristics-of-direct-data-and-what-are-its-advantages-and-disadvantages
+    url: /learn/computer-science/questions/how-does-data-verification-ensure-data-accuracy-and-what-are-the-methods-used
 related_article3:
-    id: 161674
+    id: 161502
-    title: What is the difference between a hash total and a control total in error detection?
+    title: >-
+        How does online processing differ from batch processing and what are its benefits?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-difference-between-a-hash-total-and-a-control-total-in-error-detection
+    url: /learn/computer-science/questions/how-does-online-processing-differ-from-batch-processing-and-what-are-its-benefits
 related_article4:
-    id: 161494
+    id: 161700
-    title: What factors influence the relevance of information and why is it important?
+    title: >-
+        What is the purpose of data verification, and how do double entry and visual checks ensure data accuracy?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-factors-influence-the-relevance-of-information-and-why-is-it-important
+    url: /learn/computer-science/questions/what-is-the-purpose-of-data-verification-and-how-do-double-entry-and-visual-checks-ensure-data-accuracy
 related_article5:
-    id: 161436
+    id: 161700
-    title: What is the significance of completeness in information quality, and what factors can affect it?
+    title: >-
+        What is the purpose of data verification, and how do double entry and visual checks ensure data accuracy?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-significance-of-completeness-in-information-quality-and-what-factors-can-affect-it
+    url: /learn/computer-science/questions/what-is-the-purpose-of-data-verification-and-how-do-double-entry-and-visual-checks-ensure-data-accuracy
 ---

 &nbsp;